Find out how emotional eating can sabotage your weight-loss efforts, and get tips to get control of your eating habits.By Mayo Clinic Staff

 Food also serves as a distraction.
 If you're worried about an upcoming event or stewing over a conflict, for instance, you may focus on eating comfort food instead of dealing with the painful situation.

 Whatever emotions drive you to overeat, the end result is often the same.
-The emotions return, and you likely then bear the additional burden of guilt about setting back your weight-loss goal.
+The effect is temporary, the emotions return and you likely then bear the additional burden of guilt about setting back your weight-loss goal.
 This can also lead to an unhealthy cycle — your emotions trigger you to overeat, you beat yourself up for getting off your weight-loss track, you feel bad and you overeat again.

 When negative emotions threaten to trigger emotional eating, you can take steps to control cravings.
 To help stop emotional eating, try these tips: